 1/2 cup walnuts, or more according to taste

-Wash and rinse the duck.
-Then rub 1 tsp of salt per pound of duck all over the outside skin and inner cavity.
-Puree two small onions and 1/2 cup walnuts until a thick paste is formed.
+Puree the onion and 1/2 cup walnuts until a thick paste is formed.
 Add 1/2 cup pomegranate syrup.
 Mixture will still be pretty thick.
 Rub all over the duck again.
 Cover with plastic wrap and leave at room temperature for an hour for the duck to absorb the marinade.

 After the duck is done, allow it to rest at room temperature for at least 15 minutes before carving.
 Otherwise, the juices will all run out.